 Winter (December to February) can be a magical time in Cornwall.
 Villages and towns are lit up in festive lighting, and there is an uplift in tourism for Christmas and New Year, without hitting the busy heights of August.
 The coastal breeze can be bitter cold, but also amazingly refreshing!

 How to get around Cornwall on your workation

 While Cornwall is in a far-flung corner of the country, it’s still quite easy to reach, and the journey is both fun and scenic.
 Trains run throughout the day from London Paddington to Penzance, a journey that takes around five and a half hours.

 A popular option is to take the Night Riviera sleeper train to Cornwall, one of only two sleeper trains in the UK.
 It has 11 stops in Cornwall, so you can take your pick!
 And if you’re going all the way down to Penzance, it’s amazing to wake up to views of the Cornish coast on the final leg of the journey.

 What about once you have arrived?
 Cornwall is a rural county, and much of its pretty landscape is sparse and untrodden.
 While there are some public transport networks linking the towns and villages, we recommend getting around Cornwall by car on a workation.

 If you’re arriving by train and need to hire a car, RentalCars is an excellent service for finding and comparing the best car hire options anywhere in the world.
-We’ve used it frequently ourselves, and it’s saved us a ton of money over the years.
+We’ve used it frequently ourselves on our Cornwall road trips, and it’s saved us a ton of money over the years.

 You can also navigate the county’s main towns by train.
 Here’s a handy map of Cornwall and Devon’s rail network that shows all the stations.